trychlos/pwix-iziam-oidc/README.md

 ## What is it ?

-A Meteor package which manages the OIDC connection against izIAM© Identity and Access Manager.
+A Meteor package which manages the OIDC connection against izIAM Identity and Access Manager.

 ## Configuration